 What to Pack and Wear for Ziplining in Vegas

-- Wear pants or something that won’t be showing your goods when you are instructed to have your legs spread.
+- Wear pants or something that won’t show your goods when they instructed you to spread your legs.
 I wore my favorite stretchy uniqlo legging pants, and Jacob wore his seven jeans.

-- We both wore long sleeves, because it was chilly in the morning, but it got hot after the hike.
-It depends on the time of year / day, but I would recommend short sleeves and packing a layer.
+- We both wore long sleeves because it was chilly in the morning, but it got hot after the hike.
+It depends on the time of year/day, but I recommend short sleeves and packing a layer.

-- Hiking shoes (Mine & Jacobs).
+- Hiking shoes (we wear these).
 It’s a short hike, so you don’t have to be all geared up, but it can be slippery on the rocks and rubble.
-One of the guys with us slipped pretty bad.
+One of the guys with us slipped pretty badly.

 - We got the gopro package, but brought our 5D Mark III with the 35/1.4L and the 70-200/2.8L lens to shoot photos.
 You can shoot before and after but not during.
 We took turns going down first with the camera and then shooting the other person coming down.

 - We love our REI daypack.
 We take it on all our day hikes and outings now.

 - No need to pack water.
 They provide plenty of water bottles.

 Checking it off our bucket list! :) As for our next zipline experience – Costa Rica, we’re coming for you!

 If you blog local adventures link up here and feel free to use the button below:

 <div align="center"><a href="http://estherandjacob.com/tag/local-adventures" title="Local Adventurer" target="_blank"><img src="http://localadventurer.com/wp-content/uploads/2014/06/Local-Adventurer_1x.jpg" width="250" alt="Local Adventurer" style="border:none;" /></a></div>